nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 #### SCR Consent Model ####

-{% include roadmap.html content="Could potentially be brought into scope for Stage 2 or 3." %}
+{% include roadmap.html content="Could potentially be brought into scope for future release." %}

 SCR model (between Consumer and Provider's who have an existing Data Sharing Agreement in place).